lesfurets/zeno-pixel/docs/getting-started.md

     grunt watch

-Grunt is also configured to use its Live reload on less files (see Gruntfile.js).<br>
+Grunt is also configured to use its Live reload on less files using *grunt watch* (see Gruntfile.js).<br>
 Mobile and tablet rendering is done using *User Agent* and *viewport*.

 ##Config

 You need to adapt the pages_template.json to your needs.
 Default file name is `pages.json`, you can specify another file using the `--file` parameter <br>
+There is no limit to envs length but the first two environments will be considered as the reference couple.

 ```json
 {